 We may update this policy in the future as we continue to grow and change as a company.

-We hold the following details for people who have signed up for our email list:
+We hold the following details for people who have sent us an emailthrough the Contact Us form:

 We hold the following details for people who backed The Flame in the Flood on Kickstarter:

-We record game play analytics from The Flame in the Flood.
+We record game play analytics from The Flame in the Flood and Drake Hollow.
 You can opt out of uploading analytics in the options of the game.
-Those analytics store gameplay behavior, and include a unique identifier to verify gameplay across multiple sessions, however we have no way of linking that identifier to a specific user in any way.
-Our analytics back end is hosted on Google’s servers, as we use their Google Analytics service to record gameplay events.
-Honestly, as we can’t link this data to an individual user, we’re not sure that it even qualifies as personal data, but we’d rather list it than not.
+Those analytics store gameplay behavior, and include a unique identifier to verify gameplay across multiple sessions.
+For The Flame in the Flood, our analytics back end is hosted on Google’s servers, as we use their Google Analytics service to record gameplay events.
+For Drake Hollow, we use Playfab by Microsoft to record gameplay events, and the data is stored on Microsoft’s servers.

-If you are on our email list, it is because you have opted in via our web page.
+If we have your data in our inbox, it is because you sent it via our web page.

 If you are in our backer database, it is because you backed The Flame in the Flood on Kickstarter.

-If you’ve played The Flame in the Flood and didn’t turn off gameplay analytics recording, then the game will send anonymized data about gameplay to google.
+If you’ve played The Flame in the Flood or Drake Hollow and didn’t turn off gameplay analytics recording, then the game will record anonymized data about gameplay.

 We use your data only to keep connected with you as a customer.
-Specifically sending updates about the company and our games.
+Specifically replying to messages we receive.
 We also use the data to improve our games by observing broad trends in player behavior.

 We DO NOT transfer your information to any third party for any reason not involved in maintaining a relationship with you as a fan and customer of The Molasses Flood and our products.